winterdharma/DharmaPearls/01_agama/dirgha/DA_7.md

 6\.
 The priest Padāśva then gave a servant this order: “Quick, go tell those people, ‘Wait a minute!
 We’ll all go visit him together!’
 Why is that?
 Those people are foolish, and he tricks the world.
 He says there’s another world, claims there’s rebirth, and says there are results of good and bad actions.
 Really, there’s no other world, no rebirth, and no results of good and bad actions.”
 {:#p6}

 7\.
-Accepting his instructions, the servant went and told the people of Śvetikā: ‘The priest says, ‘Wait a minute!
+Accepting his instructions, the servant went and told the people of Śvetikā: “The priest says, ‘Wait a minute!
 We’ll all go visit him together!’”
 {:#p7}

 The townspeople replied, “Good, good!
 If he’s coming, we’ll go with him!”

 The servant returned quickly and said, “The people are waiting to go with you.”

 8\.
 The priest descended from his high tower and ordered his servant to ready horses.
 He then accompanied the townspeople, who surrounded him in front and back, to the rosewood grove.
-When they arrived, his dismounted from his chariot and proceeded on foot to Kāśyapa.
+When they arrived, he dismounted from his chariot and proceeded on foot to Kāśyapa.
 After they exchanged greetings, he sat to one side.
 Some of the priests and householders of the town venerated Kāśyapa and sat down.
 Some of them exchanged greetings with him and sat down.
 Some of them told him their names and sat down.
 Some of them saluted him and sat down.
 Some of them remained silent and sat down.
 {:#p8}

 #### Parable of the Sun and Moon